Terry's + LSC + McGrath = Long Term Confidence

 Warranty as a Confidence Signal

 Warranty isn’t just about defects.
-It’s a signal that parts, firmware, and support are expected to exist throughout that period.
+It is a signal that parts, firmware, and support are expected to exist throughout that period.
+A manufacturer who offers a meaningful warranty is implicitly committing to the supply chain behind the product for that duration.

 In the smart lock world, that expectation is critical.
-A lock without ongoing app support is not a security product — it’s a liability.
+A lock without ongoing app support is not a security product — it is a liability.
+The warranty period is the minimum timeframe over which all layers of the product (hardware, firmware, app, cloud, compliance documents) should remain functional and supported.

 The Installer’s Perspective

 Installers see the consequences of poor longevity first.
-They’re the ones called back when apps break, gateways fail, or replacement parts can’t be sourced.
+They are the ones called back when apps break, gateways fail, or replacement parts cannot be sourced.
+They are also the ones who have to explain to a client that the smart lock they recommended two years ago is now effectively unsupported.

 Locks that are backed by long-standing industry players tend to:

-- Remain compatible with new phone operating systems
+- Remain compatible with new iOS and Android operating system versions

-- Receive firmware updates instead of being abandoned
+- Receive firmware updates rather than being quietly abandoned

-- Come with clear guidance around fire and compliance requirements
+- Come with clear, current guidance around fire door and compliance requirements

 Choosing a Smart Lock That Will Still Be There